codeplaysoftware/portFFT/README.md

-# SYCL-FFT
+# portFFT

 ## Introduction

-SYCL-FFT is a library implementing Fast Fourier Transforms using SYCL and C++.
-SYCL-FFT is in early stages of development and will support more options and optimizations in the future.
+portFFT is a library implementing Fast Fourier Transforms using SYCL and C++. portFFT is in early stages of development and will support more options and optimizations in the future.

 ## Pre-requisites